brick-layers/lazyBuilder/README.md

 # lazyBuilder
 The ultimate GUI for the lazy suite of products. lazyBuilder currently only supports lazySQL.

+See https://github.com/brick-layers/lazySQL and https://github.com/brick-layers/lazyExpress to take a look under the hood.

 *Logo sourced with love from @alaq*